 Au Pair Visa

 For those who wish to live in Norway for an extended period, an Au pair visa will allow you to stay in the country for up to two years, so long as you reside and provide housework and child care services to a Norwegian host family.
 To be eligible for this visa, you must be between the ages of 18 and 30, must not have any children of your own, and it must be likely that you'll return to your home country at the end of your stay in Norway.
 The purpose of your stay must be for cultural exchange and both you and your host family will be required to sign a contract and take an online course and you won't be allowed to work more than 30 hours per week.
-The application fee is a hefty amount of $893, but the host family will also be obligated to cover your travel expenses and even to pay for your Norwegian language courses.
+The application fee is 8,400 NOK (around $897), but the host family will also be obligated to cover your travel expenses and even to pay for your Norwegian language courses.

 If you exceed the 90-day limit of your Schengen visa, you could be fined, deported, and potentially banned from the Schengen Area for up to five years.
 Every country is different, but in Norway, it's unlikely you will face deportation or banning unless you overstay your visa by more than 30 days.
 However, you may have difficulties reentering the Schengen Area on your next trip.